 What is ‘heart disease’?

-When people talk about this type of disease, ease the heart itself doesn’t contract a virus or a bacteria.
+When people talk about this type of disease, the heart itself doesn’t contract a virus or a bacteria.
 What happens is that the blood vessels transporting blood to and from the heart become blocked.

 One of the most common is coronary heart disease.
 Says Dr Benjamin Wedro: